Anurag-shekawat/clammy-move-5899/README.md

 # Student Monitoring System

-## To Run the programme Use main class inide uscases folder
+## To Run the programme use main class inside uscases folder